Mental Health Helpline: 1-877-303-2642

 We can make a difference through timely action.
 Schools and communities are key environments to promote mental health and build protective factors such as self-esteem, emotional resilience, positive thinking, problem-solving and social skills, stress management skills and feelings of mastery.

-Understanding and promoting positive mental health in schools is a shared responsibility of parents, educators and community partners.
+Understanding and promoting positive mental health in schools is a shared responsibility of parents, caregivers, educators and school staff and community partners.

 Promoting mental health and well-being in schools is essential for fostering a supportive and nurturing environment where students can thrive academically, socially, and emotionally.
-Schools can implement comprehensive mental health programs that include mental health education integrated into the curriculum.
+Schools can support mental health by teaching social and emotional skills and mental health literacy, and by integrating this learning into the curriculum.

 Encouraging open conversations about mental health can help reduce stigma and create a culture of understanding and support.
 Additionally, training teachers and staff to recognize signs of mental health issues and providing them with the tools to offer appropriate support can make a significant difference.
 By prioritizing mental health, schools can help students develop resilience, cope with stress, and build healthy relationships, ultimately contributing to their overall well-being and success.